UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_03.md

 </center>

 Notes:
-When working on files in your local version control repository (e.g., using JupyterLab) and saving your work, these changes will only initially exist in the working directory of the local repository
+When working on files in your local version control repository (e.g., using JupyterLab) and saving your work, these changes will only initially exist in the working directory of the local repository on your computer.

 ---